 Snipers work in 2-man teams, made up of a shooter, the No.1, armed with a long range precision rifle, and a spotter, the No.2.
 The spotter is usually the more experienced of the 2 and is in command of the team.
 He is responsible for planning routes, selecting targets and gauging shooting parameters such as windage, range to target, angle of shot, air density etc.

 The sniper role has made a resurgence in recent times.
 Experience in Afghanistan has educated many a military commander on the value of having a sniper team along on an operation.

 The primary weapon of the British military sniper is the L115A3 Long Range Rifle.
 This is a bolt-action weapon, chambered in 338 Lapua Magnum (8.59mm), with an effective range out to 1.2 km.
 It employs a Schmidt & Bender 5-25x56 PM II 25x magnification day scope.
 This can be augmented with a Sniper Thermal Imaging Capability (STIC) night scope for low light level shooting.

 Used under Open Government Licence

 Some sniper teams, such as those in Royal Marine Recce Troops, may also use the L121A1 Anti-Material Rifle, a .50 caliber weapon system that can take out key enemy equipment.
-This can also be fitted with a STIC night sight.
+This can also be fitted with a STIC thermal sight.

 more info: L121A1 Anti-Material Rifle